GisungSim/GisungSim.github.io/research-experiment.md

   <figcaption>Fig. 7.
 Phase-matching condition in my experiment.</figcaption>
 </figure>

-One might expect that the effective phase-matcing condition will be fulfilled at θ＝0 between the pump and probe-seed.
-However, the probe experiences an effective index of refraction larger than 1 as the probe is close to the resonance so that it experiences many dispersion occur near the resonance.
-In this situation, the effective phase-matching condition is fulfilled a finite angle θ (≠0) [M. T. Turnull _et al_.
-PRA 88, 033845 (2013)].
+One might expect that effective phase-matching condition would be satisfied at θ＝0 of the cross angle between the pump and probe-seed.
+However, since the probe is close to the resonance and experiences dispersion in this region (see Fig. 7), it encounters an effective index of refraction larger than 1.
+Consequently, the effective phase-matching condition is fulfilled at a finite angle θ (>0), as evidenced in the study by M. T. Turnbull et al. [PRA 88, 033845 (2013)].

 <figure style="width: 90%" class="align-center">
   <img src="/assets/images/squeezing-9.png" alt="">